rust-tw/book-tw/src/ch12-03-improving-error-handling-and-modularity.md

 {{#rustdoc_include ../listings/ch12-an-io-project/listing-12-10/src/main.rs:here}}
 ```

-<span class="caption">Listing 12-10: Exiting with an error code if creating a
+<span class="caption">範例 12-10: Exiting with an error code if creating a
 new `Config` fails</span>

 In this listing, we’ve used a method we haven’t covered before: